22 November 2017

 A common problem that retailers are often challenged with is that store teams aren't provided with everything they need.
 Stores cannot do what they are asked to because the displays they are supposed to implement are either faulty, aren't delivered on time, or have parts missing.

 HQ and regional teams are often not made aware of the problem soon enough to fix it and ensure the guidelines or promotions are implemented on time.
 This is usually linked to inefficient internal processes.

-For a store to report an issue with the collateral they have received, they have to email their regional manager, who email the retail team who email the supplier, etc. This is a time-consuming process and does not allow retailers to react fast enough.
+For a store to report an issue with the collateral they have received, they have to email their regional manager, who emails the retail team, who email the supplier, etc. This is a time-consuming process that does not allow retailers to react with the necessary speed and agility.

-Our clients often acknowledge that their store managers receive a lot of communications from head office.

-During the critical period of Christmas, it gets even worse.
+Store managers receive a lot of communications from head office.
+And during the critical festive period, it gets even worse.

-From general updates to tasks to complete, store teams are overwhelmed with information which is often shared via emails or an intranet.
+From general updates to tasks to complete, store teams are overwhelmed with information, which is often shared via emails or an intranet.
 This means store teams can access them only from the computer in the back office of the store.

 This unstructured stream of communication between stores and HQ is often the reason why guidelines or promotions are not implemented on time in-store.

 With a mobile solution, on the other hand, HQ can share information and updates through an app, ensuring that store teams will receive them immediately in their pocket.

 Store teams can also easily see the list of tasks they have to complete, with clear deadlines and instructions.
 Once the tasks are finished, they can take pictures to confirm it has been done, notifying HQ teams in real time.